Thesis

 For practical advice and tips from a student perspective, you can also consult the Bachelor Studies Guide.

-General information on bachelor and master thesis
+General information on Bachelor and Master thesis

 Your thesis supervisor is your main point of support throughout the process.
 You can consult them about anything related to your thesis—writing, content, structure, formatting, citations, or even the defense.
 If you’re unsure about something and cannot find the answer elsewhere, don’t hesitate to ask.